 - You want to stop the liquidation of non-exempt assets

-Before you begin trying to handle these very important, definitely life changing decisions, please talk to a bankruptcy lawyer and or CPA in your state.
+Before you begin trying to handle these very important, definitely life changing decisions, please talk to a CPA and bankruptcy lawyer in New Mexico or any other state that you are residing in.
 Do not attempt to take on the legal resolutions alone.

 In New Mexico, Call Don Harris, New Mexico Bankruptcy Attorney.

 We are a debt relief agency and have practiced bankruptcy law for a combined 50 years.
 Our services include helping individuals and couples file for bankruptcy relief under the Bankruptcy Code.

 Enter your details below to schedule a consultation.